-- Choose a Right-Handed or Left-Handed Glove: There are gloves made for right-handed and left-handed throwers.
+There are gloves made for right-handed and left-handed throwers.
 For example, if your child throws right-handed, they need a RH glove, which sits on the left hand.
-Left-handed throwers need a LF glove that sits on the right hand.
-A good choice may be the Louisville Slugger Youth Genesis Series 9″ Fielding Glove from Baseball Express.
+Left-handed throwers need a LH glove that sits on the right hand.
+Franklin Sports has several good t-ball gloves including their left hand options.

-For kids, T-Ball is all about having fun and learning new skills, and a T-Ball glove is an integral tool.
-It’s important to find one that’s comfortable for your child and that fits correctly.
-The best option is to go to a sporting goods store and try on a few different gloves; get a sense of what feels comfortable for the child and ask questions of the sales staff if needed.
-Just remember: Shopping for a glove should be fun for your child and you!
+T-ball is all about kids having fun and learning new skills and a glove is an integral tool.
+It’s important to choose the right t-ball glove for your child that’s comfortable and fits correctly.
+The best option is to go to a sporting goods store and try on a few different gloves.
+Get a sense of what feels comfortable to your child and ask questions of the sales staff if needed.
+Just remember…Shopping for a glove should be fun for your child and you!